Message from Rachel

 Condolences to the family for this great loss.
 I knew Erin from the music scene.
 She was always so excited music whether it was about her band or seeing bands.
 I had a lovely conversation with her recently about just that.
 She will be missed by many.

-A candle was lit by Mary Anne Holmes
+A candle was lit by Mary Anne Holmes on May 17, 2017 9:01 PM

 Caren and Bonnie and Ed(-ward, -die-?) and Duffy - I am so very sorry you have lost Erin.
 She sounds like a wonderful human being and I know she will be sorely missed.